vmstio/docs/content/about/tos.md

 ### Basic account information

-- If you register on this instance, you will be asked to enter a username, an email address and a password.
+- If you register on this server, you will be asked to enter a username, an email address and a password.
 - You may also enter additional profile information such as a display name, biography, links, upload a profile picture and/or header image.
 - Your username, display name, biography, links, profile picture and header image are always listed publicly.